 Two large corporates were the harbingers of large scale timber felling in Kodagu – Tata Coffee post their acquisition of Consolidated Coffee and BBTC.
 It set the trend for conversion of robusta coffee replacement of arabica and unfettered timber extraction.
 The rest of ther planters followed suit and as the social occasion demanded, trees were cut.

 The way to make up for this rather irresponsible act is to plant native trees regularly.
-These can be sourced from the Fireside Department and Forestry Colleges.
+These can be sourced from the Forest Department and Forestry Colleges.
 Environment Science should be made mandatory in the academic curriculum too.

 Well said